izhan47/backgroundcheckers-scraper/README.md

-# Project Name
+# Puppeteer Using Laravel

-Brief description of the project.
+Instructions for setting up and running the project:

 ## Prerequisites